faustodimarco/wform/README.md

 ## Error Handling

-SimpleFormly displays validation errors in the console and adds the `error` class to invalid inputs.
+Wform displays validation errors in the console and adds the `error` class to invalid inputs.
 You can style this class in Webflow:

 ```css
 .error {